Starbots-creative/stoke-on-trent-college/README.md

 If not installed, grab it from [Node.js official site](https://nodejs.org/).

 Installing node **should** add Node & NPM to your PATH, **but sometimes it doesn’t**. <br>
-Check that node is properly install and in the PATH by running:
+Check that node is properly installed and in the PATH by running:
 ```
 node -v
 npm -v